imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 cartesianMesh
 ```

 At this point the mesh generation is complete.
-It consists of:
+The mesh consists of:
  - Background mesh with a cell size of 10 m.
  - Surface-based refinement at the `buildings` patch
  - Region-based refinement in the wake of the buildings